 Appropriately trained gasfitters are critical to the transition to hydrogen as a future fuel within the domestic energy market.
 This report explores the emerging knowledge and skills required for gasfitters in the transition.
-The research specifically focuses on the capacity of existing training, certification and licensing frameworks for gasfitters in Victoria to deliver the emergent skills required.
-In order to address this research focus, this interim report brings together the results of a document review and stakeholder interviews to explore the relationship between licensing and regulation, associated training deliverables, outcomes and experiences.
-The key findings of interviews conducted with engineers, technicians and researchers working on hydrogen pilot projects (n=6), industry regulators (n=2), Victorian gasfitters (15), Vocation Education and Training (VET) sector trainers working in Victoria (n=7) and ACT (n=1), and four plumbing industry associations (n=4), provide first hand insight into the existing structures and processes in Victoria to inform recommendations to be delivered in the final stage of the project.
+The research specifically focuses on the capacity of existing training, certification and licensing frameworks for gasfitters to deliver the emergent skills required.
+In order to address this research focus, this second interim report brings together the results of a document review and stakeholder interviews to explore the relationship between licensing and regulation, associated training deliverables, outcomes and experiences.
+This interim report 2 includes the case study of South Australia building on interim report 1 which reported on a study of Victoria.

+The key findings of interviews conducted with engineers, technicians and researchers working on hydrogen pilot projects (n=6), industry regulators (n=4), gasfitters (n=40), Vocation Education and Training (VET) sector trainers n=11), and plumbing industry associations (n=6), provide first hand insight into the existing structures and processes in Victoria and South Australia to inform recommendations to be delivered in the final stage of the project.

-The report explores three key areas: Emerging knowledge and skills required for gasfitters working with hydrogen; the existing capacity of training, certification and licensing frameworks to deliver hydrogen training and associated skills to gasfitters in Victoria, and; the identified challenges with the changes required within these existing frameworks.
+The report explores three key areas: Emerging knowledge and skills required for gasfitters working with hydrogen; the existing capacity of training, certification and licensing frameworks to deliver hydrogen training and associated skills to gasfitters in Victoria and South Australia, and; the identified challenges with the changes required within these existing frameworks.